AgentApp API Invocation¶

 session_id, and that thestate/sessionservices are properly started withininit_func.

-With the examples above you can quickly validate and consume a deployed Agent service.
+With the examples above, you can quickly validate and consume a deployed Agent service.